Mehdi-Zare/Make-Cluster/README.md

-# I have two version of making cluste (Cluster.jpg) in this repository (Python and Shell script)
+# I have two version of making cluster (Cluster.jpg) in this repository (Python and Shell script)

 # Python: